13 quotes to explain Frank Lampard’s philosophy as manager

 “It wasn’t about him being a celebrity, it was about somebody giving us excitement.
 He has an aura, like all great managers.”

-“I think he has done a really impressive job,” Fabregas said in June.
-“It’s his first ever job.
+“I think he has done a really impressive job [at Derby],” Fabregas said in June 2019.
+“It’s his first-ever job.
 He changed many things.
-I saw him in Russia with the BBC (when working at the World Cup) and he had a very difficult squad, an older squad full of players at the end of their contracts as well.
+I saw him in Russia with the BBC [when working as a pundit at the World Cup] and he had a very difficult squad, an older squad full of players at the end of their contracts as well.

-Plenty is expected of Lampard in terms of blooding young players through at Chelsea next season, and he has spoken of his desire to see players buy into his philosophy at Stamford Bridge, referring to Callum Hudson-Odoi specifically.
+Lampard spoke of his desire to see players buy into his philosophy at Stamford Bridge, referring to Callum Hudson-Odoi specifically.